 About This Course

-- However, a superficial understanding of molecular biology and logic development for coding is expected from you before you join the course.
+- However, a superficial understanding of molecular biology is expected from you before you join the workshop.